onibrow/onibrow.github.io/markdown/tutor.md

 #Private Tutoring

 I have done private tutoring since 2012, when I was a sophomore in high school.
-Ever since, I have had many clients of varying ages, coming to me for a range of subjects.
+Ever since, I have had many clients of varying ages coming to me for a range of subjects.

 ##Nao I.